Concrete18/Game-Save-Manager/README.md

 ### Misc

-* Detects any games with no longer existing save paths.
+- Detects any games with no longer existing save paths.
 (Allows listing only missing games for removing/updating)

 ## Python Techniques Used

-* Tkinter messagebox and directory dialog
+- Tkinter messagebox and directory dialog
-* SQLite Database
+- SQLite Database
-* File copying and other manipulations
+- File copying and other manipulations
-* Object oriented design
+- Object oriented design
-* Full Logging System for most all actions and errors
+- Full Logging System for most all actions and errors
+- Rust Code used as a Python Package via Maturin for speeding up the save search

 ## Config